 ECON 271 Principles of Economics-Macro 5

 ECON 272 Principles of Economics-Micro 5

-ECON 330 International Economic Events and Business Decisions 5
+ECON 330 International Economic Events and Business Decisions

 ECON 374 Intermediate Microeconomics 5

-ECON Electives 300-400 level (see adviser) 1 0
+ECON Electives 300-400 level (see adviser) 10

-Please note: 1.
-Students working toward a minor in economics are subject to the same grade requirements as students pursuing a major in economics.
-2. ECON 377, 386 and 479 will not satisfy the upper division economics electives.
-See policy for minors on page 43.
+Please Note: 1.
+Courses used toward a minor in economics are subject to the same grade minimums as those in an economics major 2.
+ECON 377, 386 and 479 will not satisfy the upper division economics electives.
+See policy for minors on p.
+42.